• Advantages

 • Sufficient financial resources to cover their expenses in France:

-• regular source of income (such as, income from property rental or business interests)
+• Regular source of income (such as, income from property rental or business interests)

-• or sufficient savings
+• Or sufficient savings

-• or a regular source of income and savings.
+• Or a regular source of income and savings.

-The Code of Entry and Residence of Foreigners and Right of Asylum (Code de l'entrée et du séjour des étrangers et du droit d'asile - CESEDA) stipulates that, for this type of visa application, financial resources must not be lower than the current French minimum wage (€1,398.70 net per month as of January 1, 2024).
+The Code of Entry and Residence of Foreigners and Right of Asylum (Code de l'entrée et du séjour des étrangers et du droit d'asile - CESEDA) stipulates that, for this type of visa application, financial resources must not be lower than the current French minimum wage (€1,477.94 net per month as of June 1, 2026).

 However, it is important to note that even if you can demonstrate sufficient financial resources, the French consulate or prefecture is not obligated to issue the corresponding visa or residence permit.
 They retain the right to approve or deny the application based on the overall impression of your dossier and your reasons for moving to France.